Advanced-Computer-Lab-2022/Softweird/README.md

     message: "Login Successful!"
 }
 ```
-- Note: A token is created and user's id is saved in the webiste's cookies.
+- Note: A token is created and user's id is saved in our website's cookies.

 3. ***Add Company***
-- Add a company into our system (done by main administrator)
+- Add a company into our system (done by main administrator/developer)
 - Route `/addCompany`
 - Request Type `POST`
 - Request Body